klidi/weather-app-ddd-cqrs/readme.md

 - Proxy Cache Repository for each partner.
 Currently, the cache is being handled by the same repository that fetches the data this breaks the single responsibility principle, so a proxy would be perfect in such case
 - Proper Criteria object and everything that comes with it to be able to search
+- The Repository factory its just a workaround if i tried a bit more i could have done something smarter

 These are some things that come to my mind atm.